basho/rfc/open/client_protocol_changes.md

 This leaves the case in point 1 where a current version client communicates with a previous version TS node, which is not yet upgraded.

+##### 3. New field in PB Riak Response messages

+A new field is added to a protobuffs message that is sent from Riak to the Client.
+The erlang protobuffs library cannot decode messages with optional fields that are not part of it's definition.
+This means that the clients must be upgraded **before** any Riak nodes, which is the opposite of the usual procedure.

+If a request message that is sent from the client, to Riak has a a field added to it's message then it is not possible to safely upgrade Riak or the Clients first.